RetroGameCraft/GSpawn-Doc/GSpawnDoc.md

 1. one pillar called **PillarOuterCornerMiddle** sitting in the middle of the outer corner;
 2. one pillar called **PillarInnerCornerMiddle** sitting in the middle of the inner corner;

+In the image above, the same prefab was used for both pillars.
+However, you could have 2 different prefabs for each corner.
+In that case, you need to assign a tag to each pillar prefab.
+The **PillarOuterCornerMiddle** pillar must have a tag with the same name.
+Same for the **PillarInnerCornerMiddle**.
+Both pillars have to be assigned to the pillar random prefab profile.

 #### Requirements

 In order to use the **Modular Walls** spawn tool, the following conditions must be met: